oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 will not be detected or automatically handled, and, if you want to clean up such a domain, then you will need to manually delete all of the domain's resources (domain, pods, services, and such).
 {{% /notice %}}

+{{% notice note %}}
+Beginning with Operator version 4.0, uninstalling an operator also removes the conversion webhook deployment and its associated resources in the same namespace.
+If you want to prevent the removal of the conversion webhook and its associated resources, use `preserveWebhook=true` helm custom value during installation with the `helm install` command.
+{{% /notice %}}

 The `helm uninstall` command is used to remove an operator release